isteinbrook/w10-opt/README.md

 ## C. Network Throttling Index
 Windows implements a network throttling mechanism, the idea behind such throttling is that processing of network packets can be a resource-intensive task.
 It is beneficial to turn off such throttling for achieving maximum throughput.

 1. To implement this tweak, run regedit and modify the registry HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile.

 2. Under SystemProfile, create a DWORD value and name it to “NetworkThrottlingIndex” then set its Hexadecimal value to ffffffff for gaming and max throughput, this completely disables throttling.

 ## D. System Gaming Responsiveness
 Multimedia streaming and some games that uses “Multimedia Class Scheduler” service (MMCSS) can only utilize up to 80% of the CPU.
 The “Multimedia Class Scheduler” service (MMCSS) ensures prioritized access to CPU resources, without denying CPU resources to lower-priority background applications.

-Run regedit and modify the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile.
-From there, create a new DWORD and name it to “SystemResponsiveness” set its hexadecimal value to 00000000 for pure gaming/streaming.
+1. Run regedit and modify the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile.

+2. create a new DWORD and name it to “SystemResponsiveness” set its hexadecimal value to 00000000 for pure gaming/streaming.

 In the same Registry hive as the above tweak, you can also change the priority of Games.
-To implement this tweak, go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games and change the following registry values:
+To implement this tweak,
+1. go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games and change the following registry values:

 “GPU Priority” change its values to 8 for gaming.

 “Priority” set to 6 for gaming.

 ### E. Disable Bandwidth Sharing for Updates
 In another strange act of opt-out data sharing between users, Windows now uses a sort-of peer-to-peer network for downloading updates.
 Similar to a torrent program, this means that when you download a Windows update file, you're also uploading parts of it to other users.

-Start by heading to the Settings menu, but this time open the "Update & Security" section.
+1. Start by heading to the Settings menu, but this time open the "Update & Security" section.

-From the "Windows Update" tab on the next screen, click the "Advanced options" button to find the setting we're looking for.
+2. From the "Windows Update" tab on the next screen, click the "Advanced options" button to find the setting we're looking for.

-Next, scroll down to the bottom of this page, then select the option labeled "Choose how updates are delivered."
+3. Next, scroll down to the bottom of this page, then select the option labeled "Choose how updates are delivered."

-Finally, turn off the toggle switch directly beneath the excerpt about "Updates from more than one place."
+4. Finally, turn off the toggle switch directly beneath the excerpt about "Updates from more than one place."
 They really buried this one deep, didn't they?

 ## 2. Bloatware removal